Pingu: Japanese popularity and Pingu in the City

 From its debut in the country in 1992, Pingu became well known in Japan.
 According to writer Silvio Mazzola in 1996, Pingu was most popular with high-school girls, with over 90% of Japanese girls aged 13–17 knowing about it.
 In 2020, an exhibition event commemorating the 40th anniversary of the original "Hugo" animation was held in Tokyo.
 Pingu currently airs as part of NHK's children's program Nyanchu's World, and also on Cartoon Network Japan.
 Various merchandise exclusive to the country has been created, including tie-in toys with KFC and Mister Donut, as well as various video games.

 A Japanese-produced reboot of the series, titled was announced in 2017.
 It premiered on NHK-E on 7 October 2017.
 Unlike its previous series, it is computer-animated, and features Pingu and his family moving to a big city.
 Each episode involves Pingu attempting to help out anyone there with their jobs, although he usually messes it up.
 The series was produced by Polygon Pictures in the same style of the original stop motion series through computer animation.
 It was directed by Naomi Iwata and written by both Kimiko Ueno and Shigenori Tanabe, with music done by Ken Arai.
 It features voices by Ryota Iwasaki and Fumiya Tanaka, in a similar style to Carlo Bonomi, David Sant, and Marcello Magni.

 Second revival

 On 21 October 2024, it was announced that a remake of the series was being co-developed by Aardman Animations and Mattel Television.

+Appearances

+Pingu appeared in The Official BBC Children in Need Medley in 2009.

+In the 2014 John Lewis Christmas advert, Monty the Penguin, Sam and his pet penguin Monty watch Pingu on the television.